-I had a similar questions.
+I had similar questions.
 I have a philosophy that customer issues on social are the opportunity, especially in the industry I operate in.
-I have a saying that our approach is about flipping frustration to fandom. if i could change my business card it would be to cult leader.
-I want to build fans from solving their problems. and if i get a high profile influencer in the mix then i make fixing that persons problem into an amplification moment.
+I have a saying that our approach is about flipping frustration to fandom.
+If I could change my business card it would be to a cult leader.
+I want to build fans from solving their problems. and if I get a high profile influencer in the mix then I make fixing that person’s problem into an amplification moment.

 Verizon is a very controversial company, especially in the net neutrality debate.
 How do you (or your staff) handle negative and critical comments regarding these?
 Also, do you ever accumulate and send them upstream?

 So-net neutrality is a topic that goes beyond just our brand.
 There are several other mechanisms not just social to handle those topics.
 But where we think about how to manage those comments, first with our social voice of the customer team we aggregate and get to the root of the topic.
 Then we see if it is really specific to our brand or the industry in general.
 We need to separate that from how our existing customer use this channel versus others just trying to deliver an opinion…hope that helps your thinking.

 How do you handle social media for Hispanics in the US?

 Yes, we actually have a full multicultural team.
 Our system routes Hispanic conversations to that team.
 We know the Hispanic culture is diverse so we want to respond to account for that diversity.

 What tools or processes do you use to assess what terms/trends and keywords to focus on when engaging users over time?